 If you’re driven to meet standards set by someone else and not for your own enjoyment, then you will most likely get quickly unsatisfied.

-The effort and time you are taking right now to read this post shows how much you are self-motivated already!
-It shows that you are able and wanting to workout on your own without being told what to do.
+The effort and time you are taking right now to read this post show how much you are self-motivated already!
+It shows that you are able and wanting to exercise on your own without being told what to do.
 Let’s barre!

 Fityourselfbarre is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.